vivekbw/Recognize-Me/README.md

 # FoodApp

-This is my submission for the RBC Innovation Developer technical task.

 **Objectives:**
 * Identify objects using the Mobilenet Tensorflow JS Model.
 * Use Edamam Food API to gather calorie per serving data and determine food type.